henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 software-label: (work-in-progress)

-## Vocabulary of Atomic Information Elements {#AIE}
+## Vocabulary of Attributes {#Attributes}

-The content of every Atomic Information Element is expressed in a single value.
-If an alternative representation via a Composite Information Element is also defined by the SACM IM, the names of both variants are distinguished by a prefixed "a." and "c." (e.g. a.timestamp and c.timestamp).
+The content of every Attribute is expressed in a single value.
+If an alternative representation via a Subject is also defined by the SACM IM, the names of both variants are distinguished by a prefixed "a." and "s." (e.g. a.timestamp and s.timestamp).

 access-privilege-type: